rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Creating an Autovala plugin for a GTK3 text editor

+Version 0.97 includes a library with two widgets, ProjectViewer and FileViewer, that greatly simplifies the task of creating a plugin for manage Autovala projects.
+An example of its use can be seen in the Gedit plugin for Autovala, available in a folder with the Autovala source code.

 ## Updating projects with new versions of Autovala

 Every time autovala gets updated, doing "autovala update" or "autovala cmake" will update the *CMaleLists.txt* for that project, so it will take advantage of all the new features added in the new Autovala version.